potassco/benchmark-tool/docs/getting_started/conv/index.md

 btool conv benchmark-results.xml -m "time:t,choices" -o results.ods
 ```

+The name of the resulting `.ods` file is set using the `-o, --output` option (default `out.ods`).

+Which benchmark projects to include in the output can be selected via the `-p, --project`
+option.
+By default all projects are selected.

-The `-m` option specifies which measures to include in the table.
-Available
+The `-m, --measures` option specifies which measures to include in the table (default: time:t,timeout:to;
-measures depend on the [result parser] used during evaluation.
-Each measure can
-optionally include a formatting argument after a `:`.
-Currently, the supported
+`-m all` selects all measure).
+Available measures depend on the [result parser] used during evaluation.
+Each measure can optionally include a formatting argument after a `:`.
+Currently,
-formatting options are `t` and `to`.
+the supported formatting options are `t` and `to`.
 Both highlight best and worst values for
 float measures.
-Use `t` for most measures, and `to` for float measures
+Use `t` for most measures, and `to` for float measures representing booleans,
-representing booleans, such as `timeout`.
+such as `timeout`.

+You can chose to export the instance data to a `.parquet` file using the `-e, --export`
+option.
+The name of the file will be the same as the specified output, i.e. `-o res.ods -e`
+-> `res.parquet`.

+The `-j, --jupyter-notebook` option can be used to generate a `.ipynb` file, which contains
+some basic visualization of the instance data, specifically survivor, cactus and CDF diagrams.
+The notebook can be started using `jupyter notebook <notebook.ipynb>` and dependencies for the notebook can be installed using `pip install .[plot]`.
+This option also automatically enables
+the `-e` option.

 ## Spreadsheet Generation